Bokhanchenko/nuxt_test-task/README.md

 All elements can have multiple parents.
 You can see it in  all_parents field.
 4) Use html and scss to show product line tree.
 5) Design template you can get from ./assets/catalogDesignTemplates/
-6) By default show 5 subcategories max.
+6) By default, show 5 subcategories max.
 If we click on "show more" - display all subcategories.
-7) If there are less than 5 subcategories (of any level?), you need to hide toggle button.
+7) If there are less than 5 subcategories of any level, you need to hide toggle button.
 8) You can use any libraries for complete this task.